robstave/d3-notebook/crashCourse/intro/page1.md

 It relies heavily on the DOM and feels a bit like jquery to a degree.
 Elements can be selected and manipulated with CSS.

-Once elements are selected, you can associate them with data as well.
+Once elements are selected, you can associate them with data.
 This is where the data driven comes in.
 Once an element is bound to data, it can be rendered in any number of ways.

 ## Selection

+The first thing you need to know is how to access the DOM.
+This is done with selections.
+There are two basic functions.

+- select()  - Select the first item that matches the query
+- selectAll() - Select all items that match the query

 Lets start with a simple example: